Reabaln/Gamma-project-2/office-service/readme.md

 ## A nodejs REST service to return departments

+Gamma Team

 Designed to run in a node:lts-alpine3.10 container